annakrasnovva/annakrasnovva/README.md

 ## Hi there! 👋

-I'm a junior data-analyst, studying at the Hexlet online-school.
+I'm a junior data-analyst.
+Studied at the Hexlet online-school.

 how to contact me: Telegram @aryazh or email akrasnova424@gmail.com